ferreirarubens/scss-layout/README.md

 class="p-4"
 ```

-This scss file is using *multiple of 4* to apply styles in margin and padding; so if you whould like change, just download the layout.scss and remove that condition
+This scss file is using *multiple of 4* and of *0 to 200* to apply styles in margin and padding; so if you whould like change, just download the layout.scss and remove that condition

 ### Todos
  - Write MORE styles